passy/giphy-api/README.md

 ```

 ## Missing features

+- No network configuration.
+No proxies, no TLS certificate pinning, no custom
+  networking stack.
+I'm still learning, let me know how to do this better!

 - There is no compiler flag at the moment to disable lenses if those aren't
   needed.
 The library, however, uses `microlens` so the overhead should be